t0pd4wn/loco.sh/README.md

 ***Loco.sh*** is a **lo**cal **co**nfiguration manager.
 It can install any package *(apt, ppas, brew, snap, pip...)*, manage dotfiles, terminal styles, fonts, backgrounds, overlays, and perform custom ```pre``` and ```post``` script configuration tasks.

-***Loco.sh*** is based over **profiles** made of either a YAML file or a folder-tree structure ; users can define everything in a single YAML or build their profiles with separate files in folders.
-The library supports multi profiles installation for better modularity.

 <img alt="Loco.sh Ubuntu demo" src="dist/loco_demo_0.7_Ubuntu.gif" width="1080">

 ***Loco.sh*** can be useful to: